G00398258/fundsofda-assessment/README.md

 ### What's in the Notebooks?
 ***
 **CAO Notebook**
-This notebook contains an overview of how to load CAO points information from the CAO website into a pandas data frame, a detailed comparison of CAO points in 2019, 2020, and 2021 and some visualisations to enhance the viewer experience.
+This Jupyter notebook contains an overview of how to load CAO points information from the CAO website into a pandas data frame, a detailed comparison of level 8 CAO points in 2019, 2020, and 2021 and some plots to enhance the viewer experience.

 The notebook is broken down into four sections:
 - Section 1: Loading the CAO Points into Pandas Dataframes